2026 reformAll tracks

 Time to obtainFastLonger

-The civic exam: 40 questions, 5 themes, 80% to pass
+The civic exam: 40 Q, 5 themes, 80 %

-This is the major novelty of the reform.
-Every candidate for naturalisation, the residence card, or a first multi-year residence permit must now pass a civic exam in multiple-choice format: 40 questions, to be completed in 45 minutes, with a passing threshold set at 80% (32 correct answers out of 40).
+Every applicant for naturalisation, the resident card, or a first multi-year residence permit must now pass a civic exam in MCQ form: 40 questions, 45 minutes, with the pass threshold set at 80 % (32 correct out of 40).

 The five official themes